Story: Canterbury places

 A stretch at the Fitzgerald Avenue bridge was long used as a rowing course (now downstream at Kerr’s Reach).
 Recreational boating through the central city remains popular.

 Originally the Market Square, with a motley collection of buildings, Victoria Square became open green space at the time of Queen Victoria’s diamond jubilee in 1897.
 It was renamed in 1903 when a statue of Queen Victoria was unveiled.
 After the present Town Hall opened on the square in 1972, stretches of adjacent streets were closed and the area landscaped.
-A hotel overlooks the historic bridge which once took Victoria Street across the Avon River, and there is a casino to the north-west.
+The square was badly affected by the February 2011 earthquake and was closed until November 2012.
+The town hall was badly damaged but the city proposed to restore it.
+A large hotel overlooking the square was demolished, but the casino to the north-west was relatively undamaged and remained open.

 The Māori name for Christchurch